 5.3.2.1.
 Access to the OBD system required for the inspection, diagnosis, servicing or repair of the vehicle shall be unrestricted and standardised.
 All OBD relevant diagnostic trouble codes shall be consistent with paragraph 3.11. of Annex 1.

 5.3.2.2.
 At the manufacturer’s discretion, to aid technicians in the efficient repair of vehicles, the OBD system may be extended to monitor and report on any other on-board system.
-Extended diagnostic systems shall not be considered as falling under the scope of approval requirements.
+Extended diagnostic systems shall not be considered as falling under the scope of certification requirements.

 5.3.3.
 Monitoring requirements of electric circuit and electronics failure